The Cell Danger Response: New Theory for Chronic Illnesses

 Another job of your mitochondria is acting as energy sensors within your cells, as well as cellular defense agents.
 The goal of each cell is to maintain cellular homeostasis.
 Your mitochondria’s job is to provide enough energy necessary for this cellular balance.

 If there is a significant drop in this energy and there isn’t enough energy to meet the minimum requirement for homeostasis, your mitochondria will recognize this energy drop as a threat to your health and balance.
-This perceived threat will force your mitochondria to change is their primary function.
+This perceived threat will force your mitochondria to change their primary function.

 Instead of energy production and optimal cell metabolism, it will now focus on cellular defense.
 This is a major shift in cellular physiology.
 CDR refers to this switch from energy production and cell metabolism to cellular defense.